 d) Drive at least ten conversations on Twitter each week that show a positive intent from someone new to visit the coffee shop.

 e) Add five more positive reviews on Yelp by the end of February.

 Ideally, you should plan for scale as soon as you’ve brought on your first client.
-The way you should think about scale is ‘how can I provide the exact same level of service to each of my clients, whether I have 1 or 100?’
+The way you should think about scale is, ‘How can I provide the exact same level of service to each of my clients, whether I have one or 100?’